mvdom/mvdom/README.md

 > **ZERO IE TAX**!
 MVDOM **targets modern browsers** (chrome, firefox, safari, tablet/mobile safari/chrome, and Chrominium Edge).

-> **mvdom 0.9.x** is designed to scale from the get go and therefore fully embrace TypeScript types and makes a lightweight, expressive, and optional use of TypeScript decorators (JS decorator standard is still way off).
+> **mvdom** is designed to scale from the get go and therefore fully embrace TypeScript types and makes a lightweight, expressive, and optional use of TypeScript decorators (JS decorator standard is still way off).
+However, all functionalities are available in pure JS as well.

 _**IMPORTANT** Master branch is now the 0.9.x branch which deprecates legacy View API in favor of browser native web component / custom element APIs. (see [0.8.x to 0.9.x Migration](#migration-from-08x-to-09x))._ _See [0.8.x branch](https://github.com/mvdom/mvdom/tree/v_08x) to continue to use 0.8.x_